ScottLogic/blog/_posts/2015-10-27-destroying-monoliths-at-dddnorth.md

 title: Destroying Monoliths at DDDNorth
 date: 2015-10-27 00:00:00 Z
 categories:
-- shogarth
 - Tech
 tags:
 - Conferences
 - DeveloperDeveloperDeveloper
 author: shogarth
 layout: default_post
 summary: Saturday marked the fifth annual DDD North conference, held once again at the University of Sunderland.
 DeveloperDeveloperDeveloper! events are volunteer-organised conferences where members of the community propose and vote on the agenda.
 ScottLogic took part this year as a Platinum-level sponsor.
 We had many fantastic conversations with developers from all across the country, plus our squishy rugby ball giveaways were very popular!
 ---

 Saturday marked the fifth annual DDD North conference, held once again at the University of Sunderland.
 DeveloperDeveloperDeveloper! events are volunteer-organised conferences where members of the community propose and vote on the agenda.
 ScottLogic took part this year as a Platinum-level sponsor.
 We had many fantastic conversations with developers from all across the country, plus our squishy rugby ball giveaways were very popular!